Koenkk/zigbee2mqtt.io/docs/devices/WXKG01LM.md

 ### Device type specific configuration
 *[How to use device type specific configuration](../information/configuration.md)*

-* `long_timeout`: The WXKG01LM only reports a button press and release.
+* `hold_timeout`: The WXKG01LM only reports a button press and release.
-By default, Zigbee2mqtt publishes a long click when there is at least 1000 ms between both events.
+By default, Zigbee2mqtt publishes a `hold` action when there is at least 1000 ms between both events.
 It could be that due to delays in the network the release message is received late.
-This causes a single click to be identified as a long click.
-If you are experiencing this you can try experimenting with this option (e.g. `long_timeout: 2000`).
+This causes a single click to be identified as a `hold` action.
+If you are experiencing this you can try experimenting with this option (e.g. `hold_timeout_expire: 2000`).
+* `hold_timeout_expire`: Sometimes it happens that the button does not send a release.
+To avoid problems Zigbee2mqtt expires the `hold` leading to no `release` being send.
+The default timeout is 4000 ms, you can increase it with this option.

 ## Manual Home Assistant configuration
 Although Home Assistant integration through [MQTT discovery](../integration/home_assistant) is preferred,